sandstreamdev/sandcoding/guidelines/npm-module-testing.md

 ## Install from GitHub

-If you pushed some version of you package to GitHub you can install it from there.
+If you would like to test latest package code pushed to the Github, you can install it from there.

 `npm i sandstreamdev/[you_package_name]`